CrowdDotDev/crowd.dev/README.md

 ### Cloud version

 Our <a href="https://crowd.dev/#waitlist">cloud version</a> is a fast, easy and free way to get started with crowd.dev.
-We're currently still in closed beta but onboard new communities every week.

 ### Self-hosted version